 Outstanding principal Deferred financing costs Net balance

-\$ 76,292 \$(1,035) \$ 75,257
+Term loan \$ 76,292 \$(1,035) \$ 75,257

-32,494 (568) 31,926
+Line of credit (b) 32,494 (568) 31,926

-3,274 3,274
+PPP loan 3,274 3,274

-1,369 1,369
+Other 1,369 1,369

-\$113,429 \$(1,603) \$111,826
+Total long term debt \$113,429 \$(1,603) \$111,826

-principal \$ 76,292 32,494 3,274 1,369 Outstanding principal financing costs \$ 76,292 \$(1,035) 32,494 (568) 3,274 - 1,369 -

 - (b) As of September 30, 2020, we have borrowings outstanding under the Encina Credit Facility of approximately \$32.5 million, excluding unamortized deferred financing costs, with approximately \$3.6 million available for future borrowings. - (c) Excludes 168,644 shares of common stock, which we have the option to issue for accrued dividends on the Series A Preferred Stock rather than paying in cash. - (d) On December 31, 2019, we entered into a securities purchase agreement with certain investors named therein, pursuant to which we issued and sold 7,007,429 shares of our Series A Preferred Stock in December 2019 and 717,616 shares of our Series Preferred A Stock in February 2020.
-We received gross proceeds of approximately \$27 million (which includes proceeds of approximately \$8 million raised from the issuances of convertible unsecured subordinated promissory notes in September and October 2019 which converted into shares of our Series A Preferred Stock) in connection with the Preferred Stock Offering, before deducting fees and related offering expenses. - (e) If the underwriters' option to purchase additional shares of our common stock from us were exercised in full, pro forma as adjusted cash, cash equivalents and restricted cash and total capitalization would each be increased by \$24.2 million, based on the initial public offering price, after deducting underwriting discounts and commissions and estimated offering expenses payable by us; and, the pro forma as adjusted number of shares of common stock outstanding would be increased by 1,300,000.
+We received gross proceeds of approximately \$27 million (which includes proceeds of approximately \$8 million raised from the issuances of convertible unsecured subordinated promissory notes in September and October 2019 which converted into shares of our Series A Preferred Stock) in connection with the Preferred Stock Offering, before deducting fees and related offering expenses. - (e) (i) Each \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease the amount of our pro forma as adjusted cash, cash equivalents and restricted cash and total capitalization each by \$8.1 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions payable by us. - (ii) An increase or decrease of 1,000,000 shares in the number of shares offered by us would increase or decrease the amount of our pro forma as adjusted cash, cash equivalents and restricted cash and total capitalization each by \$14.0 million, assuming the assumed initial public offering price, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions payable by us. - (iii) If the underwriters' option to purchase additional shares of our common stock from us were exercised in full, pro forma as adjusted cash, cash equivalents and restricted cash and total capitalization would each be increased by \$18.1 million, assuming the initial public offering price, which is the midpoint of the estimated offering price range as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions payable by us; and, the pro forma as adjusted number of shares of common stock outstanding would be increased by 1,300,000.